 Putin Meets Trump Envoy for Talks on Ukraine

-White House Press Secretary Caroline Leavitt described the latest meeting between Russian President Vladimir Putin and U.S. special envoy Steven Witkoff as “another step in the negotiation process” to end the war in Ukraine, Orda.kz reports.
+White House Press Secretary Caroline Leavitt described the latest meeting between Russian President Vladimir Putin and U.S. special envoy Steve Witkoff as “another step in the negotiation process” to end the war in Ukraine, Orda.kz reports.

 Commenting on the meeting, Kremlin spokesperson Dmitry Peskov mentioned the possibility of a future phone call between Putin and former U.S. President Donald Trump.
 He noted that while the discussions were intended to address the Ukrainian conflict, “no particular breakthroughs should be expected.”

-Putin’s aide Yuri Ushakov and his special investment and economic cooperation representative, Kirill Dmitriev, also participated in the talks.
+Putin’s aide, Yuri Ushakov, and his special investment and economic cooperation representative, Kirill Dmitriev, also participated in the talks.

 The Kremlin’s official website gave only a brief mention of the meeting, stating:

-The head of the Russian state held a meeting with the special envoy of the President of the United States of America, Steven Witkoff.
+The head of the Russian state held a meeting with the special envoy of the President of the United States of America, Steve Witkoff.
 The topic of the meeting was aspects of the Ukrainian settlement.

 This was Witkoff's third meeting with Putin.
 It lasted more than four hours and took place at the Boris Yeltsin Presidential Library.